MikeBishop/http-layering/draft-bishop-decomposing-http.md

 to the increased parallelism, and so the control must be exerted at a higher level.

+Another drawback to the application-layer multiplexing approach is the fact that TCP's congestion-avoidance mechanisms cannot identify the flows separately, magnifying the impact of packet losses.
+This manifests both by reducing the congestion window for the entire connection (versus one-sixth of the "connection" in HTTP/1.1) on packet loss, and delayed delivery of packets on unaffected streams due to head-of-line blocking behind lost packets.

 ### Security

 HTTP/2 directly defines how TLS may be used to provide security